Top Cheapest Food Delivery App in 2026

 6. ChowNow

 ChowNow is a commission-free online ordering platform built specifically for restaurants that want to take control of their digital presence without giving a big cut of sales to third-party delivery apps.
-Instead of charging per-order commissions (like Uber Eats or DoorDash), ChowNow works on a flat monthly or annual subscription fee model.

 Pricing Plans

-- Monthly: Hub $119, Pro $299, Premier $328
+Monthly: Hub $119, Pro $299, Premier $328

-- Annual: Hub $119, Pro $199, Premier $298
+Annual: Hub $119, Pro $199, Premier $298

 Additional Fees

-- Processing: 2.95% + $0.29
+- Payment processing fee: 2.95% + $0.29 per transaction

 Customer Fees

-Fees Not Charged: No per-order commissions, service fees, or hidden delivery markups.
+Fees not charged: No per-order commissions, service fees, or hidden delivery markups.

 7. Toast delivery service